 A custom version of the Adidas Questra, the Questra Europa, was the official match ball of the championships.
 The design of the ball included a reworking of the England badge, and was the first coloured ball in a major footballing tournament.

 Romania and Turkey finished with zero points.
 Turkey didn't even scored a goal.

 Germany won the tournament, beating the Czech Republic 2–1 with a golden goal during extra time; this marked the first major football competition to be decided using this method.
-This was Germany's first, and to date only, major title won as a unified nation.
+This was Germany's first major title won as a unified nation.

 For the first time, the tournament was co-hosted (by Belgium and the Netherlands).
 Four venues were Belgian (Brussels, Bruges, Ličge and Charleroi) and four were Dutch (Rotterdam, Amsterdam, Eindhoven and Arnhem).